-Richard Mossman is a figurative and portrait sculptor living in Bristol and working out of his studio 25 minutes down the road out into the North Somerset countryside.
-He began his creative career many years ago having completed a BA Hons in Art, then training as a stonemason in Bath.
-A few years working as a banker mason for a large masonry company in the west country followed, all the while carrying out sculptural/carving projects on the side.
+Richard is a figurative and portrait sculptor living in Bristol.
+He began his creative career with a BA (Hons) in art, before training as a stonemason in Bath.
+A few years working as a banker mason for a large masonry company in the West Country followed, while he also completed sculptural and carving projects on the side.

-Richards most recent projects include the modelling and carving of a life size portrait of HRH The Prince of Wales and portraits, amongst others, of Royal Shakespeare Company actor Edward Clayton.
-His work has been exhibited at the Society of Portrait Sculptors Annual Open Exhibition, the Royal West of England Academy's prestigious 100 Years of Royal Patronage exhibition and he has been part of a number of QEST exhibitions around the country, most memorably as part of the Coronation Festival at Buckingham Palace in July 2013.
+Richards projects include the modelling and carving of a life size portrait of HRH The Prince of Wales and a portrait of Royal Shakespeare Company actor Edward Clayton.
+His work has been exhibited at the Society of Portrait Sculptors Annual Open Exhibition, the Royal West of England Academy’s prestigious 100 Years of Royal Patronage exhibition and he has been part of a number of QEST exhibitions around the country, most memorably as part of the Coronation Festival at Buckingham Palace in July 2013.